American green tree frog: Mating calls

 To attract mates, the male American green tree frog uses a distinctive advertisement call which is noticeably different from its release or warning calls.
+This is important for reproductive isolation in areas where different species share breeding areas.
 Once a mate has been attracted, the pair begins amplexus in which the male frog grasps onto the female to initiate fertilization.
 The species is polygynous, with the male generally seeking to mate with as many females as it can attract.
 Eggs are attached to substrates such as emergent vegetation, and unlike other frog species, these egg masses are typically laid in permanent bodies of water rather than vernal pools.

 When male frogs aggregate, choruses will form and establish a cacophony of numerous unique advertisement calls.
-Consequently, male individuals experience intraspecific mating competition and often encounter immense pressure to produce unique call signals that are both attractive and audible to a limited number of available females.
+Consequently, male individuals experience intraspecific mating competition and often encounter immense pressure to produce unique call signals that are both attractive and audible to the limited number of available females.
 Such challenges are further complicated by the rapid fluctuation of males within a chorus, the potential risk of increased exposure to predators, and sexual selection of specific call signals through female choice.

 These factors give rise to a social plasticity in the calling behavior of the American green tree frog.
 In order to maintain competition, male individuals will either modify their signal features, such as the temporal and spectral properties of calls or their signal timing, to reduce signal interference with other neighboring males.
 Temporal and spectral properties include call duration and call frequency.
 Changes in signal timing include initiation of advertisement calls during different times of the night.
-It has been found that male green tree frogs will more often alter their signal timing to attract females due to physiological constraints in the frog’s call production mechanism and female choice against increased call duration and period in favor of precise call timing.
+Calls of tree frogs are heavily mediated by dopamine receptors, there is no clear impact of what increased dopamine does to the frog's calls.It has been found that male green tree frogs will more often alter their signal timing to attract females due to physiological constraints in the frog's call production mechanism and female choice against increased call duration and period in favor of precise call timing.
 Modifying signal behavior towards every frog within a chorus is extremely costly and inefficient.
 However, forcing male individuals to engage in selective attention of advertisement calls from only a few of their closest rivals.